miracle2k/django-assets/docs/staticfiles.rst

-The new ``CachedStaticFileStorage`` in Django 1.4 is able to rename all files to include their content hash in the filename, and rewrite references to them within other statc files..
+The new ``CachedStaticFileStorage`` in Django 1.4 is able to rename all files to include their content hash in the filename, and rewrite references to them within other static files..
 This is somewhat overlapping with webassets' own :ref:`versioning system <webassets:expiry>`.

 If you prefer to use ``CachedStaticFileStorage``, you shouldn't run into